kevinfarrugia/react-recipes/recipes/jsx-to-javascript.md

 }
 ```

-There's nothing stoping us from renouncing this benefit and writing it up as a normal prop with an array value:
+We've seen in the previous section that when JSX becomes a JavaScript object, `children` are lumped together with the other props in ReactElement's `props` object.
+So there's really nothing stoping us (except common sense, that is) from renouncing this benefit and writing it up as a normal prop with an array value:

 ```jsx
 function Total(props) {